Steevan1608/FutureIntern_WD_01/README.md

-This website represent the shopping cart page.It consist of static navbar.This navbar provides Catelog,Cart,Login,REgister.
+This website represent the shopping cart page.It consist of static navbar.This navbar provides Catelog,Cart,Login,Register.
 In this mainly i used html,css,javascrpit.complete website give the details of shopping cart.contact information provided.